Saujanya-rajvanshi/THEORY/README.md

 Normalisation is a step towards DB optimisation.

 * 🎍 **Functional Dependency (FD)** <br>
-    PK to other attribute / relation <br>
+    PK to other attribute / relation , getting other entity with one or more entity  <br>
+    X -> Y <br>
-    X -> Y, theleft side of FD - Determinant, the right side of the production - Dependent.
+    the left side of FD - Determinant  <br>
+    the right side of the production - Dependent. <br>

 * 🎍 **Types of FD**
-    * Trivial FD : A → B has trivial functional dependency if B is a subset of A. A->A, B->B are also Trivial FD.
+    * Trivial FD : **A → B is trivial if B ⊆ A** A → B has trivial functional dependency if B is a subset of A. A->A, B->B are also Trivial FD.
-    * Non-trivial FD : A → B has a non-trivial functional dependency if B is not a subset of A. [A intersection B is NULL].
+    * Non-trivial FD : **A → B is non-trivial if B ⊄ A, A ∩ B = Ø (NULL)** A → B has a non-trivial functional dependency if B is not a subset of A. [A intersection B is NULL].

 * 🎍 **Rules of FD (Armstrong’s axioms)**
     * Reflexive : If ‘A’ is a set of attributes and ‘B’ is a subset of ‘A’.
 Then, A→ B holds. <br>
                   If A ⊇ B then A → B. <br>